CreateDownloader/Download-Manager/README.md

 ```
 - First are numbers of row and column of the data table.
 - Second is downloads pieces of information.
-- If `downloads` contains some data, save URLs.
+- On `downloads` contains some data.
+    - Save URLs.

 #### On program start `DownloadWidget` load session.